-Trials are supervised at the planning stage and monitored right the way through.
+Trials are checked at the planning stage and monitored all the way through to make sure the people taking part are safe.
 This page tells you about that process.
 There is information about

 The data monitoring committee

 A data monitoring committee (DMC) is usually set up before a trial starts.
 It looks at the safety and design of the trial.
 The committee also regularly check how things are going.

 - how many patients have agreed to take part